Current Cholangiocarcinoma Trials

 Please note it is not appropriate for AMMF to give medical advice or recommendations, and all details provided are for information purposes only.

 Current scientific advances mean that cancer treatments are moving towards those more specifically targeting the tumour ‘drivers’, and ways to inhibit these drivers.
-Progress is beginning to be made in the understanding of cholangiocarcinoma and of genomic or molecular profiling, with trials being carried out to find target agents, in the search for better and more effective treatments.
+Progress is beginning to be made in the understanding of cholangiocarcinoma, with studies being carried out to find target agents, and also genomic or molecular profiling, in the search for better and more effective treatments.

 Several of the clinical trials listed here are looking at targeted therapies and will require molecular profiling to be carried out first to see if a patient has the particular mutation or fusion which the therapy will act on.